Visit the French Alps

 Best time to visit

 The French Alps is a year round destination however most people visit the French Alps in winter.
-Only 30% of all tourists visit the French Alps during summer, so it is the perfect time for those who want to escape the hustle and bustle of everyday life and are looking for the tranquility of nature.
+Only 30% of all tourists visit the French Alps during summer, so it is the perfect time for those who want to escape the hustle and bustle of everyday life and are looking for the tranquillity of nature.
 In the French Alps the average summer temperature is around 25 degrees Celsius (77 degrees Fahrenheit).
 In combination with a clear blue sky this offers the perfect temperature for a summer holiday.